DaleG16/DBMS-Notes/README.md

 The notes focus on understanding concepts from first principles using simple explanations, practical examples, and interview-oriented discussions.

-## Topics

-- Introduction to DBMS
-- Database Architecture
-*(This list will be updated as I continue learning.)*

 ## Goal

 - Build strong DBMS fundamentals.